Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Problem Formulation

-where $\ControlSet=\{a_1,\dots,a_{|\ControlSet|}\}$ is a finite set of actions, $\f:\reals^n\times \, \ControlSet \rightarrow\reals^n$ is a (possibly non-linear) function that is \emph{unknown}, $\y$ is a noisy measurement of state $\x$ with additive noise $\noise(k)$, a random variable with probability density function $\noisedistribution$.
-We assume that $\noisedistribution$ is a stationary \emph{sub-Gaussian}\footnote{Sub-Gaussian distributions are distributions whose tail decay at least as fast as the tail of normal distribution.
-Among others, this class of distributions includes the Gaussian distribution itself and distributions with bounded support~\cite{massart2007concentration}.} distribution independent of the value of $\noise$ at the previous time steps.
-Intuitively, $\y$ is a stochastic process whose behavior depends on the latent process $\x$, which itself is driven by actions in $\ControlSet$.
+where $\ControlSet=\{a_1,\dots,a_{|\ControlSet|}\}$ is a finite set of actions, $\f:\reals^n\times \, \ControlSet \rightarrow\reals^n$ is a (possibly non-linear) function that is \emph{unknown}, $\y$ is a measurement of $\x$ with noise $\noise(k)$, a random variable with probability density function $\noisedistribution$.
+We assume that $\noisedistribution$ is a stationary and \emph{conditionally $\SubGaussianParam$-sub-Gaussian} distribution\footnote{Conditional $\SubGaussianParam$-Sub-Gaussian distributions are those whose tail decay at least as fast as the tail of normal distribution with variance $\SubGaussianParam^2$ conditioned on the filtration up to the previous step.
+This class of distributions includes the Gaussian distribution itself and distributions with bounded support~\cite{massart2007concentration}.} and the $\SubGaussianParam$ parameter of the distribution is known, but the knowledge of the explicit form of the distribution is not necessary.
+Intuitively, $\y$ is a stochastic process whose behavior depends on the latent process $\x$, which itself is driven by actions from $\ControlSet$.

 The evolution of Process~\eqref{eq:system} is described using trajectories of the states and measurements.
 A finite \emph{state trajectory} up to step $k$ is a sequence of state-action pairs denoted by $\omega_{\x}^k= x_0 \xrightarrow{a_0} x_1 \xrightarrow{a_1} \ldots \xrightarrow{a_{k-1}} x_k$.
 The state trajectory $\omega_{\x}^k$ induces a measurement (or observation) trajectory $\omega_{\y}^k= y_0 \xrightarrow{a_0} y_1 \xrightarrow{a_1} \ldots \xrightarrow{a_{k-1}} y_k$ via the measurement noise process.
 We denote infinite-length state and measurement trajectories by $\omega_{\x}$ and $\omega_\y$ and the set of all state and measurement trajectories by $\Omega_{x}$ and $\Omega_{y}$, respectively.
-Further, we use $\omega_{x}(i)$ and $\omega_{y}(i)$ to denote the $i$-th elements of a state and measurement trajectory, respectively.
+Further, we use $\omega_{\x}(i)$ and $\omega_{\y}(i)$ to denote the $i$-th elements of a state and measurement trajectory, respectively.